LarrySimiyu/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+For storing information about a client.
+This way we dont have to put in the same log in info every time.

 1. What does bcrypt do to help us store passwords in a secure manner.

+By adding rounds bcrypt makes it take even longer to hack someones password.
+But to many rounds makes the user experience slower.

 1. What does bcrypt do to slow down attackers?

+By using rounds.

 1. What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Project Set Up